Aware Senior Care Blog

 One option for community care is in an independent living (IL) community.
-In an IL community, your loved one will get some extra assistance with some basic daily needs, which is usually where it is needed first.
-Essentials like light housekeeping and meal preparation are included in IL communities, and in many of these homes, the food is excellent!
+In an IL community, your loved one gets some extra assistance with some basic daily needs.
+This includes essentials like light housekeeping and meal preparation.
+In many of these homes, the food is excellent!
 There are regularly scheduled activities and a variety of people to meet and make friends with.

-It could be smaller things such as someone to come by and help remind them to take their medicine, assist with making a bed, or helping with a load of laundry.
-Or maybe a little extra help is needed for some personal care, such as assisting with a shower.
+It could be smaller things such as someone to come by and help remind them to take their medicine.
+They could get assistance with making a bed or helping with a load of laundry.
+Or maybe receiving a little extra help for some personal care, such as assisting with a shower.